Search Engine Marketing

-The future of search engine marketing (SEM) is likely to involve several key trends and strategies, including:
+The future of search engine marketing is likely to involve several key trends and strategies, including:

 - Focus on user intent: As search engines become more sophisticated in understanding user intent, SEM strategies must create relevant, targeted content that meets users’ needs.

-- Integration with other channels: SEM strategies will increasingly need to be integrated with other digital marketing channels, such as social media and email marketing, to create a cohesive omnichannel marketing strategy.
+- Integration with other channels: It’s strategies will increasingly need to be integrated with other digital marketing channels, such as social media and email marketing, to create a cohesive omnichannel marketing strategy.

-- Greater emphasis on local search: With mobile and local search growth, SEM strategies must incorporate local SEO tactics to improve visibility in local search results.
+- Greater emphasis on local search: With mobile and local search growth, it’s strategies must incorporate local SEO tactics to improve visibility in local search results.